 7 things no one tells you about the Greek islands

-Sunshine-filled beaches, charming white buildings and epic sunsets — if this sounds like your kind of holiday, head to the Greek islands.
-Here are eight things you may not know about this fascinating part of Greece that can help you have an incredible trip.
+The Greek islands are complete with sunshine-filled beaches, charming white buildings and epic sunsets.
+Here, now, are seven things you may not know about this fascinating part of Greece that can help you have an incredible trip.

 1. There are so many more islands than you think